Sawrz/docker-configs/crashplan/README.md

     vim .env
     ```

 1. Check [here](https://hub.docker.com/r/jlesage/crashplan-pro/tags) if there is a new version available.
-If there is a
+If that's the
-   new version available, change the `VERSION` variable to that version.
+   case, change the `VERSION` variable to that version.

 1. Adjust the maximum RAM allocation for CrashPlan with the `MAX_RAM_ALLOCATION`.
 I use 32 GB because my server has 64
    GB installed.